Viewing time: 4 min. 6 sec.

 The Write Question is a weekly video podcast all about writing.
 Today’s question focuses on self-management for writers.
-If you have a question you’d like me to answer you can email me at email@example.com, tweet me @pubcoach, or leave a message for me at the Skype account, The Write Question.
+If you have a question you’d like me to answer, email me at firstname.lastname@example.org, tweet me @pubcoach, or leave a message for me at the Skype account, The Write Question.

 Welcome to The Write Question, I’m Daphne Gray-Grant.
 Today I’m talking about how to become a better self-manager.

 I’m going to do something a little unusual today because I have TWO questions from different readers that strike me as quite similar.
 I’m going to answer both.
 Here’s the first question from Mauricio Iraheta, who is from El Salvador but is currently living in France.
 Here’s what he wrote to me:

 “I always have a little voice inside of me that says: ‘Hey Mauricio, you don’t have the potential to be a good writer.’
 I feel especially lost when it comes to choosing a subject.
 I’d appreciate it if you could give me your advice on how to choose better subjects and how I can improve my motivation for writing.”

 Then, a few days later, I received an email from Yusuff Olamide.
 Here’s what he wrote: